-Water softener history shows us that water softeners have been used in the home for over 100 years.
-Their purpose is to remove water hardness and limescale.
-Over these years the water softening system has developed significantly.
+Water softener history shows us that water softeners have been used in homes for over 100 years.
+Their purpose was to remove water hardness and limescale.
+Over these years the water softening systems have developed significantly.

 During the 1950′s water softeners became slightly smaller and fitted with an electric time clock mechanism, described as semi-automatic water softeners.
 These water softener systems could now clean themselves.

-At this point in the water softener history we began to see some significant changes to the design, size and performance of water softeners.
+At this point in the water softener history, wsome significant changes started happening to the design, size and performance of water softeners.

-However, Harvey Bowden (founder of Harvey Water Softeners now supplying Crown, Twintec, Minimax, S3, M2, Homewater, etc. ) saw that progress could be achieved by using non-electric water softeners.
-Hence, he formed the basis of Kinetico Ltd Softeners.
+However, Harvey Bowden founder of Harvey Water Softeners saw that progress could be achieved by using non-electric water softeners.
+Hence, he formed the basis of Kinetico Water Softeners.

 Sales of this type of non-electric water softener soared to soon become of the market leaders.

-During the late 1990′s he designed a non-electric water softener that greatly improved upon the performance of the Kinetico water softener that his factory had been producing to that date.
+During the late 1990′s he designed a non-electric water softener that greatly improved upon the performance of the Kinetico water softeners that his factory had been producing to that date.

 Water softeners from the 1990′s